Environmental Constraints and Management Responses for Interseeding Cover Crops in Northeast Grain Rotations

 Hypothesis:

-We hypothesize that: (1) interseeded cover crop biomass production varies based on soil and climatic controls; (2) specific combinations of corn, cover crop and weed management practices increase cover crop biomass production and function; (3) management practices that increase temporal and spatial resources to interseeded cover crops will be positively correlated with cover crop biomass production; and (4) management practices that optimize performance of interseeded cover crops will vary based on environmental conditions.
+We hypothesized that: (1) specific combinations of corn, cover crop and weed management practices increase cover crop biomass production and function; (2) management practices that increase temporal and spatial resources to interseeded cover crops will be positively correlated with cover crop biomass production; and (3) management practices that optimize performance of interseeded cover crops will vary based on environmental conditions.

 Materials and methods:

-On-Station Research Experiment.
-On-station experiments will be conducted to identify specific combinations of management practices that increase biomass production and decrease spatial- and temporal- variability of interseeded cover crops by manipulating cash crop (corn hybrid, population rates, row spacing) and cover crop (establishment timing, species) interactions.
-We will replicate the field experiment across two growing seasons (2020-2021, 2021-2022) and three on-station locations, including Cornell's Musgrave Research Farm in Aurora NY and Penn State research farms in Rock Springs and Landisville PA.
+On-Station (2020): Cultural practices for improving interseeding performance.
+An on-station experiment was conducted in 2020 to identify specific combinations of management practices that increase biomass production and decrease spatial- and temporal- variability of interseeded cover crops by manipulating cash crop (corn hybrid, population rates, row spacing) and cover crop (establishment timing, species) interactions.
+The field experiment was conducted at Cornell's Musgrave Research Farm in Aurora NY and Penn State research farms in Rock Springs, PA (RELARC) and Landisville, PA (SEARC).
 These stations span three USDA plant hardiness zones (6a, 6b, 7a) and encompass the range of climatic and soil conditions found in Northeast regions targeted for on-farm trials and educational activities.

 Research results and discussion: